Sonos Inc. (SONO) with a beta value of 1.85 appears to be a promising investment opportunity. - News Daemon

 Technical Analysis of Sonos Inc. (SONO)

-Compared to the last year’s volume of 1.76 million, its volume of 1.53 million showed lagged in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 89.68%.
-Additionally, its Average True Range was 0.56.
+Compared to the last year’s volume of 1.76 million, its volume of 1.96 million showed improvement in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 70.15%.
+Additionally, its Average True Range was 0.58.

-During the past 100 days, Sonos Inc.’s (SONO) raw stochastic average was set at 78.94%, which indicates a significant decrease from 83.38% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 25.42% in the past 14 days, which was lower than the 43.13% volatility it showed in the past 100 days.
+During the past 100 days, Sonos Inc.’s (SONO) raw stochastic average was set at 70.00%, which indicates a significant increase from 65.68% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 26.21% in the past 14 days, which was lower than the 40.77% volatility it showed in the past 100 days.

 Sonos Inc. (NASDAQ: SONO) Key Stats